At-Will Employment

 What Is At-Will Employment?

-According to the National Conference of State Legislatures, at-will employment means “an employer can terminate an employee at any time for any reason, except an illegal one.”
+At-will employment means an employer or employee can terminate the employment at any time, for any reason, except an illegal one.
 In other words, an employer can fire someone without being held legally liable.

 At-will employment also means an employer is free to change the terms of employment without giving notice or suffering consequences.
 Essentially, an employer can change wages, benefits, and on-call work schedules at any time.
 The at-will employment rule can be modified through an employment contract that specifies the employer’s terms of employment and termination.

-Additionally, at-will employment means “an employee is free to leave a job at any time for any reason or no reason” without suffering potential legal consequences.
+Additionally, at-will employment means an employee is free to leave a job at any time for any reason or for no reason without suffering potential legal consequences.

 Are Most Jobs At-Will Employment?